Search

 The NWF Fairgrounds could be up for sale, along with 9 other surplus properties

 The City of Fort Walton Beach owns numerous properties throughout the City.
-Over the past five years, the City has constructed a consolidated Recreation Center and a consolidated Field Office Complex, […]
+Over the past five years, the City has constructed a consolidated Recreation Center and a consolidated Field Office Complex, which has made some of the City-owned properties vacant and available for City Council to declare as surplus property.
+Over the last few years, the […]

 The City of Fort Walton Beach owns numerous properties throughout the City.
 Over the past five years, the City has constructed a consolidated Recreation Center and a consolidated Field Office Complex, which has made some of the City-owned properties vacant and available for City Council to declare as surplus property.